All Episodes

 That's the plan now.

-And and so the um I don't know who's doing tonight, I don't know who's doing tomorrow.
+And so I don't know who's doing tonight.

 I don't know about anybody else.

-Uh when the drive by media offers 90 seconds of a 22 minute program, an opportunity for me to express our views, my views, without debate, without somebody coming on afterwards to refute it, uh with uh and that's part of the feature, by the way.
+When the Drive-By Media offers 90 seconds of a 22-minute program, an opportunity for me to express our views, my views, without debate, without somebody coming on afterwards to refute it, and that's part of the feature, by the way, they've assured me and everybody they've talked to that you do your piece on X Night, the next night's not going to be somebody responding or replying.

-Although I have heard that George Clooney has already asked for equal time uh to respond to me.
+Although I have heard that George Clooney has already asked for equal time to respond to me.

-I'm told that's not gonna happen.
+I'm told that's not going to happen.

 I didn't mention any names in my piece.

-That's uh maybe uh maybe a little bit more.
+That's maybe a little bit more.

-So um and they came in on Thursday, as I say, and it was kind of funny.
+And they came in on Thursday, as I say, and it was kind of funny.

-What time's the CBS evening news on?
+What time's the CBS Evening News on?

-But the crew came in, they they were just nice and fun as they could be, uh and they found me to be the same way, which surprised them, uh, which I just always find fascinating.
+And they found me to be the same way, which surprised them, which I just always find fascinating.

-Guy, it was so funny.
+God, he was so funny.

 He's such a nice guy.